What is Guide Dog Mobility training?

 Thanks to their unique skills, Guide Dogs can recognise obstacles, cross busy roads, move through large crowds with ease, board public transport, and get you almost anywhere you need or want to go.

 Every Guide Dog is carefully selected to match your personality and specific needs, and they’re always on hand to help you achieve your goals.
-Guide Dogs provide constant support and companionship throughout your partnership, with the average partnership lasting from eight to ten years.
+Guide Dogs provide constant support and companionship throughout your partnership.

 Throughout your partnership, our qualified Guide Dog Mobility Instructors provide ongoing training to ensure you have the skills and confidence you need for years to come.

 What type of skills can I learn?

 Learn the skills to confidently move through your community.

 - Get around your community safely; go to the shops, travel to work, go to restaurants, attend sports events or movies, and more.